johanley/pei-daylight-saving-time/README.md

 * [*An act to alter the present method of reckoning time.*](https://github.com/johanley/pei-daylight-saving-time/blob/master/1889-Act.jpg)
 * *...Intercolonial (sixty degrees west longitude) standard time...being twelve minutes and twenty-nine seconds fast of the local time of the meredian [sic] which passes through the Provincial Clock of the Law Courts Building in Charlottetown.*

+### 1889
+* [Order-in-council] of April 29, 1889(https://github.com/johanley/pei-daylight-saving-time/blob/master/1889-Order.jpg) to establish AST on Thursday May 9, 1889.
+* Date of order: April 29, 1889.

+The text of the Order-in-Council is handwritten, and isn't very clear in a few places.
+Here's my reading of the text:

+*It is ordered that in pursuance of the Act 52nd Victoria, Cap: XI instituted "An Act to alter the present method of reckoning time", the
+Standard hour system of reckoning time, namely the Intercolonial (sixty degrees West Longitude) Standard time shall go into operation and be adopted, and that said Statute shall be in force, on from and after Thursday the Ninth day of May next [?] and that a Proclamation do [?] issue accordingly.*

 ###  1918